 These pretty as can be dessert cups are perfect for serving for any day, but if you can find strawberries in May this would be a perfect dessert to serve for Mother’s Day, but don’t forget dad likes pretty as can be desserts too.
 He just won’t tell you that!

 Have a dinner party or special occasion coming up, serve these shortcakes for dessert time, everyone will think you spent hours making this treat.

 Making these shortcakes with the beautiuful fresh red strawberries is always a welcome treat for Memorial Day and 4th of July.

 No-Bake Strawberry Shortcakes

-- Combine the sugar, cornstarch, lime zest and nutmeg in a small saucepan.
+- Combine the sugar, cornstarch, lime zest and nutmeg in a small saucepan, stir to combine

-- Add 2 cups of the sliced strawberries and mash with a potato masher.
+- Add 2 cups of the sliced strawberries to the saucepan and mash with a potato masher.

 - Bring the strawberries to a simmer over medium heat; stir until thickened, about 5 minutes.

 - Remove from heat and pour into a small bowl and place in the refrigerator to cool.

 - If using a frozen pound cake make sure it has been thawed.
 Cut the pound cake into thick slices and cut the slices into bite-size cubes.
 Cover with plastic wrap until ready to use.